cprates/box/README.md

 The spec file (config.json) is based on the OCI spec, which means that you can easily convert existing specs - unsupported configs are ignored.

 *box* is also the container runtime powering an AWS Lambda mock in my other project [LWS](https://github.com/cprates/lws).
+If you would also like to use *box* in your project or play around with it, take a look at [here](https://github.com/cprates/lws/blob/lambda_draft/pkg/llambda/container.go). points to the draft_lambda ????????????????????????????????????????????

 ## Running a box (container)